');

 About Asheville, NC

-Asheville is a mid-sized city in North Carolina with a population of 94,369 residents.
-The median household income is $67,221 per year, which is near the national average.
-The median age in Asheville is 40.7 years.
+Asheville is a mid-sized city located in North Carolina with a population of 94,369 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $67,221 per year, which is 11% below the national median of $75,149.
+The median age of 40.7 years is close to the US median age of 38.9 years.

 How Asheville Ranks in North Carolina